“For what we are about to eat may the Lord make us truly grateful”.

 A tin can turns into a movie character.

-Wine corks transform to a boat.
+Wine corks transform into a boat.

 That plastic bottle makes a cute piggy bank.
 And many other cool things.

 It makes things so much more exciting than just putting out the trash.